fabienonwork/secondary_screen_with_nomachine/README.md

 # Create Virtual Screens and connect with NoMachine to it :)

 In this Repo I would like to share straight forwarded information
 1. How to add multiple screen extensions
-2. How to connect with the software [NoMachine](https://nomachine.com) after to those created screens.
+2. How to connect with the software [NoMachine](https://nomachine.com) after to those created screens.In case you will connect only to one screen the free version is good enough, but if you would like to connect from multiple devices to those Virtual screen you need [NoMachine Enterprise Desktop](https://www.nomachine.com/enterprise-desktop) (and it's not so expensive ;) )

 I will try to explain it straight forward, but in any case if there are comments please let me know.
 So I could try to help you out.